-Ok, we are close to the end of our newsletter series on change.
+Ok, we are close to the end of our series on implementing change.
 If you have been following along with us through the steps thus far, you will have already completed the design of an innovative new process that will gain 20-50% improvement in performance, and your design team is excited to implement their creation.
 So, what could go wrong?
 The answer is “plenty.”
 The 66% failure rate in implementing change includes many projects that have made it this far in the process.
 Therefore, our final four issues in this series will focus on how to finish strong and close the deal.

 There is an old adage that a well-executed, lesser quality plan or decision will outperform a superior plan that is not as well executed.
 I have found this to be true, especially when it comes to process change.
 Part of execution is to maintain change momentum created in the design phase as you begin the difficult work of change.